Blog/MK-677 vs Ipamorelin: Oral vs Injectable GH

 Both compounds require monitoring, but MK-677 demands more frequent glucose checks.

-Stop MK-677 immediately if: fasting glucose exceeds 126 mg/dL on two consecutive readings, fasting insulin doubles from baseline, or you develop lower extremity edema that does not resolve with hydration and sodium reduction.
+Stop MK-677 immediately if: fasting glucose exceeds 126 mg/dL on two consecutive readings, fasting insulin doubles from baseline, or lower extremity edema develops and does not resolve with hydration and sodium reduction.

 Important Safety Warnings

 Neither MK-677 nor ipamorelin is FDA-approved for any indication.
-All human data comes from Phase I/II clinical trials and clinical practice reports.
+All human data comes from Phase I/II clinical trials and observational reports.

-MK-677 carries specific risks that merit emphasis.
-A randomized trial in elderly patients recovering from hip fractures was stopped early because MK-677 subjects showed signs of congestive heart failure.
-The glucose and insulin sensitivity effects are consistent across multiple studies and are not dose-dependent below 25 mg/day (Nass et al., 2008).
+MK-677 carries specific risks that cannot be understated.
+A randomized trial in elderly hip fracture patients was stopped early because MK-677 subjects showed signs of congestive heart failure.
+The glucose and insulin sensitivity effects are documented across multiple studies and are not theoretical.

 Frequently Asked Questions